charleshorzz/ethuprising-code-along/README.md

 This contract creates and stores NFT collections.
 Think of it like a factory that produces NFT collections on demand.

+#### 🔹 Summary of What This Contract Does

+1. Allows users to create new NFT collections by calling `createNFTCollection()`.
+2. Deploys a new instance of `NFTCollection.sol` each time.
+3. Stores the collection’s details in an array.
+4. Emits an event so blockchain explorers can track new collections.
+5. Provides a function to retrieve all collections for easy access.

 Here's the breakdown of each important code snippet:

 #### 1️⃣ Importing NFTCollection.sol